kgretzky/evilginx2/README.md

 You will need an external server where you'll host your **evilginx2** installation.
 I personally recommend Digital Ocean and if you follow my referral link, you will [get an extra $10 to spend on servers for free](https://m.do.co/c/50338abc7ffe).

-Evilginx runs very well on the cheapest Debian 8 VPS.
+Evilginx runs very well on the most basic Debian 8 VPS.

 #### Installing from source

 In order to compile from source, make sure you have installed **GO** of version at least **1.10.0** (get it from [here](https://golang.org/doc/install)) and that `$GOPATH` environment variable is set up properly (def. `$HOME/go`).

-After installation, add this to your `~/.profile`:
+After installation, add this to your `~/.profile`, assuming that you installed **GO** in `/usr/local/go`:

 ```
 export GOPATH=$HOME/go
-export PATH=$PATH:$GOPATH/bin
+export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
 ```
 Then load it with `source ~/.profiles`.